-<p>The struggle to achieve recognition for LGBTQI human rights parallels those of developing other existing rights or gaining recognition for “new rights.”
-What appears to distinguish sexual orientation discrimination claims has been the geographically widespread political and legal opposition.
-However, when closely analyzed, State practice is mixed and in a state of flux, even in the African and Southeast Asian regions.
-In India in 2009 the High Court in <i>Koushal</i> held that Section 377 of the Indian Penal Code (on “carnal intercourse against the order of nature”), insofar as it criminalized consensual sexual acts of adults in private, violated Articles 21, 14, and 15 of the Constitution.
-However, in 2013 this was reversed by the Supreme Court in a judgment that was dismissive of alleged discrimination towards sexual minorities, hostile in tone to the “so-called rights of LGBT persons” (Supreme Court of India 2013).
-In 2016, the Supreme Court decided to refer the issue to a five-judge Constitution Bench for reconsideration.
+<p>The struggle to achieve recognition for LGBTQI human rights parallels the efforts to develop other existing rights or to gain recognition for “new rights.”
+What appears to distinguish sexual orientation claims from other rights claims has been the widespread political and legal opposition with which they have been met, but a closer analysis reveals that state practice is mixed and in a state of flux, even in the African and Southeast Asian regions.
+In India in 2009 the high court in <i>Koushal</i> held that Section 377 of the Indian penal code (on “carnal intercourse against the order of nature”), insofar as it criminalized consensual sexual acts of adults in private, violated Articles 21, 14, and 15 of the constitution.
+However, in 2013 this was reversed by the Supreme Court in a judgment that was dismissive of alleged discrimination toward sexual minorities and hostile to the “so-called rights of LGBT persons.”
+In 2016 the Supreme Court decided to refer the issue to a five-judge Constitution Bench for reconsideration.
 In 2017, in <i>Puttaswamy and Another v.
-Union of India and Another</i> the Supreme Court recognized a “right to privacy” in the Constitution and held that “discrimination against an individual on the basis of sexual orientation is deeply offensive to the dignity and self-worth of the individual” (quoted in Madani 2017).
-In China, attitudes towards non-normative sexual orientations and gender identities have moved from taboo to tolerance.
+Union of India and Another</i>, the Supreme Court recognized a “right to privacy” in the constitution and held that “discrimination against an individual on the basis of sexual orientation is deeply offensive to the dignity and self-worth of the individual” (quoted in Madani 2017).
+In China, attitudes toward nonnormative sexual orientations and gender identities have moved from taboo to tolerance.
 There are over 190 LGBT groups and organizations with an online presence in China, but none appears to have NGO status.
-In December 2014 a district court determined that the conversion therapy to which a 30-year-old man had been subjected was illegal and that compensation should be paid.
-China had removed homosexuality from the list of mental disorders in 2001.
-In 2018, in China’s first transgender employment discrimination case, an appeals court ruled that gender identity and expression were protected under anti-discrimination laws.
-Therefore, laborers should not be treated differently in the course of employ because of their gender identity and expression.</p>
+In December 2014 a district court determined that the conversion therapy to which a thirty-year-old man had been subjected was illegal and that compensation should be paid; China had removed homosexuality from its list of mental disorders in 2001.
+In 2018, in China’s first transgender employment discrimination case, an appeals court ruled that gender identity and expression were protected under antidiscrimination laws, and therefore laborers should not be treated differently in the course of employ because of their gender identity and expression.</p>

 <p>Levels of dialogue, public education, training, and information on LGBTQI issues are increasing.
-Time and visibility, aided by the greater tolerance of younger persons on the issue, and the ubiquitous character of the Internet and social media, may bring greater understanding and acceptance as they have with other grounds of non-discrimination and identity such as race, sex, and, more recently, disability.
-However, history suggests that progress will neither be quick nor linear (Ayoub 2016; Picq and Thiel 2015).
+Time and visibility, aided by the greater tolerance of younger persons and the ubiquitousness of the internet and social media, may bring greater understanding and acceptance, as they have with other grounds of nondiscrimination and identity such as race, sex, and, more recently, disability.
+However, history suggests that progress will be neither quick nor linear (Ayoub 2016; Picq and Thiel 2015).
 Indeed, it is not even inevitable.</p>

 <bh1>Bibliography</bh1>

 <bibcit>Altman, Dennis, and Jonathon Symons. <i>Queer Wars</i>.
-Cambridge: Polity Press, 2016.</bibcit>
+Cambridge, UK: Polity Press, 2016.</bibcit>

 <bibcit>Ayoub, Phillip M. <i>When States Come Out: Europe’s Sexual Minorities and the Politics of Visibility</i>.
-Cambridge: Cambridge University Press, 2016.</bibcit>
+Cambridge, UK: Cambridge University Press, 2016.</bibcit>

 <bibcit>Baisley, Elizabeth.
 “Framing the Ghanaian LGBT Rights Debate: Competing Decolonisation and Human Rights Frames.” <i>Canadian Journal of African Studies</i> 49, no. 2 (2015): 383–402.</bibcit>